 Throughout June, more than a million Japanese Irises can be seen at the Sawara Iris Festival in Suigo Sawara Ayame Park, the largest Iris garden in Asia, which is around a two-hour bus ride from Tokyo.
 For around four weeks, the six-hectare park is covered with a blue, purple, yellow, white, and pink blanket.
 It is an incredible sight.

-Visitors can take a shuttle bus direct to the park from JR Sawara Station, or it can be accessed by car off the Higashi-Kanto Expressway.
-This festival is a must-see if you are in Japan in June and it can easily be made as a day trip from Tokyo.
+Visitors can take a shuttle bus directly to the park from JR Sawara Station, or it can be accessed by car off the Higashi-Kanto Expressway.
+This festival is a must-see if you are in Japan in June, and it can easily be made as a day trip from Tokyo.
 Along with the flower-viewing activities, you can take traditional boat rides around the old town and even watch visitors get married among the Irises during a limited 3-day period in June.
 Entry is 700 yen for adults and 350 yen for children.

 - WHERE & WHEN: Suigo Sawara Ayame Park, 1837-2 Ogishima, Katori, Chiba.
 8:00 AM-6:30 PM, the whole month of June.